 At the Blue Otter School of Herbal Medicine I was able to truly step into the worlds of plants.
 Time no longer mattered, communication with all life forms was honored.
 We were trained in how to be humble humans and listen to what the plants had to offer.
 As I walk forward in life I will always carry these amazing lessons and wonderful teachers with me.

 Karyn has been working with plants for most of her life.
-She was first trained in Native American traditional plant medicine.
+She was first trained in Native American traditional plant medicine by her grandmother.
 In her mid-teens she apprenticed with a Mexican curandera and has subsequently studied with various traditional teachers as well as Western herbalists.
 Karyn has been teaching and practicing herbal medicine from an energetic perspective for over 42 years.

-Karyn has a live radio show, The Herbal Highway, that has aired weekly since 1996 on KPFA, 94.1FM out of Berkeley, California.
-She co-hosts this program with Sarah.
-You may listen to her show live through the internet at http://kpfa.org/herbal-highway, Thursdays from 1 to 2pm.
+Karyn has a live radio show, The Herbal Highway, that has aired weekly since 1997 on KPFA, 94.1FM out of Berkeley, California.
+She co-hosts and produces this program with Sarah.
+You may listen to her show live through the internet at www.KPFA.org Tuesdays from 1 to 2pm.
 Karyn is also available to teach at other schools, community groups and conferences.

 Sarah Holmes, Clinical Herbalist and Educator